HTML PROGRAMMING:HTML – Elements

 In HTML, an element is more than just a tag.
-An element usually has:
+An HTML element usually consists of three main parts:

 • A start tag (opening tag)